 How do I book a visit?

-All adult visitors (over 18 years of age) must bring photo I.D. e.g. drivers’ license or passport.
+All adult visitors (over 18 years of age) must bring photo I.D. e.g. drivers’ licence or passport.
 Only people named on the booking form will be allowed into the visit.

 What can I bring?

-You can bring clothes for the young person.
+You may bring clothes for the young person, subject to agreement in advance of the visit.
 Clothes must be given to staff in the Reception area.
 These will be placed in a locker during the visit, checked by staff when you leave, and given to the young person.

 Do not bring any food/drink items to the visit – they are not allowed.